Car Detailing: How to Clean and Polish Chrome

 Apply the chrome polish or sealant to the wheel and use a polishing tool, such as an orbital rotary polishing tool.
 At a moderate speed slowly work the product onto small sections at a time.
 Next, step will be to gradually increase the speed and work the surface until the polish is no longer visible.
 Lastly, you will find a much clearer reflection of you!

-Most good quality polishes contain wax that retards oxidation, the last part will be to buff the area down, to seal the metal and the wax.
-By doing so, it reduces the impact of water staining from condensation, retards oxidation, and the need for frequent polishing and intensive cleaning.
+Most good quality polishes contain wax that retards oxidation.
+The last part will be to buff the area down, to seal the metal and the wax.
+By doing so, it reduces the impact of water staining from condensation, retards oxidation.
+Also, the need for frequent polishing and intensive cleaning.
 So there you have it in a nutshell as to how to clean and polish chrome.